drhodrid/Davies_etal_NGeo_2019_Datasets/README.md

 # Davies_etal_NGeo_2019_Datasets

 In the first folder, "hoggard", you will find an updated compilation of residual topography measurements from Hoggard et al. (JGR, 2017).
 See supplementary information of our manuscript for key information.
-Point-wise (spot) data is included as 2 files: (i) circles.dat, for locations that incorporate a crustal correction; and (ii) triangles.dat, for locations that do not.
-Shiptrack.dat includes all shiptrack-based estimates of residual topgoraphy.
+Point-wise (spot) data is included (spot.dat) alongside a file with spot and shiptrack-based estimates combined (spot_shiptrack.dat).

 In the second folder, "models", you will find simulation output for: